-Some combination of brie and cranberry is the gold standard of holiday fare, and these cranberry brie bites deliver!
-The cranberry jam and crostini can be made in advance, so you’ll need just 10 minutes on party day to assemble these adorable two-bite delights.
+Some combination of brie and cranberry is the gold standard of holiday fare, and these Cranberry Brie Bites deliver!
+The cranberry jam and crostini can be made in advance, so you’ll need just 10 minutes on party day to assemble this adorable two-bite appetizer.

 I seriously love appetizers.
 One of the reasons I look forward to hosting parties is so I can nosh on appetizers for a solid 24 hours and feel zero guilt.
 Can’t let those leftovers go to waste!

-Some kind of bruschetta or toast always makes an appearance on my party menus, and these cranberry brie bites have become a solid member of the rotation.
+Some kind of bruschetta or toast always makes an appearance on my party menus, and these Cranberry Brie Crostini Bites have become a solid member of the rotation.
 They are so incredibly easy to make, and can be mostly prepped in advance.
 They can also be served at room temperature, so there’s no need to worry about timing the oven correctly or refreshing the platters if they get too cold.

-These cranberry brie bites are an easy, fun, and gorgeous cocktail party appetizer, and your guests will love them!
-Brie and cranberries are natural companions, and these cute little bites are a seriously tasty combination of sweet, tart, and salty.
+These cranberry brie bites are a beautiful cocktail party appetizer and a snap to pull together!
+Brie and cranberries are natural companions, and these cute little bites are the perfect combination of sweet, tart, and salty.
 If you prepare the jam and crostini in advance (which takes less than 30 minutes, and is mostly hands-off), these two-bite appetizer toasts take just 10 minutes to assemble.

 Step One: Make the Cranberry Jam